 The way to deal with anger isn’t suppression.
 And thanks to recent science, we know the expression of it isn’t good either.

-To avoid long-term consequences, we must deal with anger by countering it with its antidotes: patience, understanding, and tolerance.
+To avoid long-term consequences and deal with anger in the best way possible, we counter it with its antidotes: patience, understanding, and tolerance.

 There’s no reason to punish ourselves for the things that are wrong in this world.